-What a year 2018 has been for me.
+What a year 2018 was for me!
 I started my year in Canada on a ski hill in British Columbia, and I will be concluding it in my favourite city that I now call home: Edinburgh, Scotland.
 I achieved more than I ever thought possible: I moved to a new country, hiked the length of Scotland, and got paid to travel.

 After completing my 864 kilometre solo thru-hike of the Scottish National Trail, people often ask me “So, what’s your next big adventure?”